 An Investigation of the Media’s Reporting of Providence

 I have been reporting on scene, ever since the media began to broadcast about this religious organization.
 In 1999, this organization was at the center of attention due to media coverage by a broadcasting media company S (hereafter ‘Media S’) of a story titled ‘The kidnapping of Ms Hwang’, which was about the kidnapping of believers by the leaders of a religious organization.
 However, after inspecting the documents I had collected from the police investigation, I found that this case was not about kidnapping, rather it was about assault.
 Assault is completely different to kidnapping, and the penalty is different.
-Once the facts were uncovered, an article was accordingly published in the Police Journal.
+Once the police uncovered the facts, they published an article in the Police Journal.
 Subsequently, Mr Kim called to complain about the article in a rather agitated tone.
 He was unable to verify whether he was directly involved in the allegations brought in this matter.

 Afterwards, Mr Kim criticized the Police Journal for publishing online an article about the assault case.
 Mr Kim even put up hand‐written posters around his university campus.
 He attempted to organize a student council meeting.
 However, that meeting did not eventuate because there was clear evidence from the police investigation that the case was about assault.

-It seemed then that this topic would die down, however, it was put back on the hot stove.
-Media S amplified the topic by broadcasting a report about how the president of the JMS religious body sexually harassed its believers, and continued to cause problems abroad after he fled to Hong Kong.
-Media S and its current affairs program took this story about President Jung Myeong Seok as fait accompli, and the mass media began to regurgitate this story, without making inquiries as to what the truth may be.
+It seemed then that this topic would die down.
+However, the media brought the issue back up again.
+Media S amplified the topic by broadcasting a report about how the president of the JMS religious body sexually harassed its believers.
+They also said he continued to cause problems abroad after he fled to Hong Kong.
+Media S and its current affairs program took this story about Jung Myeong Seok as fait accompli, and the mass media began to regurgitate this story, without making inquiries as to what the truth may be.

-Afterwards, the followers of this religious organization were deemed to be sinners, where in fact, they were innocent and suffering silently in shock and despair.
+Afterwards, people deemed the followers of this religious organization as sinners when in fact they were innocent.
+As a result, these innocent people were speechless and had to suffer in shock and despair.
 Also, conflict within the organization intensified.
-Some followers viewed the stories aired by the media and uttered their disbelief upon seeing the difference between the original video made by the Church and the footage aired by Media S.
+Some followers viewed the stories aired by the media and uttered their disbelief upon seeing the modified footage.
+There was a difference between the original video made by the Church and the footage aired by Media S.

 Finally, it was brought to light that the footage aired by Media S were distortions of the original video, crafted by video editing.
-Media S had depicted President Jung Myeong Seok as a leader with sexual problems in its broadcast.
-Media S showed a portion of President Jung’s Sunday sermon from 1995, titled ‘A Life of Thanksgiving’.
-In the portion that was aired, the company distorted the audio of President Jung saying ‘give a tithe of lives, by evangelizing one person out of ten’, to the point those spoken words were inaudible.
-Media S then inserted as subtitles the words ‘one woman’ instead of ‘one person’, when the story was aired.
-This was done so that viewers would inevitably be led to believe that President Jung Myeong Seok was a leader with sexual problems.
+Media S had depicted Jung Myeong Seok as a leader with sexual problems in its broadcast.
+Media S showed a portion of Jung’s Sunday sermon from 1995, titled ‘A Life of Thanksgiving’.
+In the portion that Media S aired, the company distorted the audio of Jung saying, “Give a tithe of lives by evangelizing one out of ten people.”
+It was to the point you could not hear what he said clearly.
+Media S then inserted subtitles replacing “one person” with “one woman” when they aired the story.
+The company did this so that viewers would believe that Jung Myeong Seok was a leader with sexual problems.

 In the original video, there were both men and women present at the Sunday service and events.
-However, Media S edited the video such that only females could be seen on screen.
-This gave viewers the impression that President Jung Myeong Seok was a religious sect leader who only interacted with women.
+However, Media S edited the video such that viewers could only see females on the screen.
+This gave viewers the impression that Jung Myeong Seok was a religious sect leader who only interacted with women.

 The media was willfully blind to the truth

-Over the past 10 years, there have been various programs broadcast by the media which have made accusations against religious cults.
+Over the past 10 years, there have been various programs the media has broadcast which have made accusations against religious cults.
 Then religion came into the foreground for scrutiny as a social problem.
-What ought to be holy and nonsecular came to be judged and criticized for being right or wrong under public and criminal law courts.
+The public and the criminal law courts judged and criticized what ought to be holy and nonsecular for being right or wrong.
 Journalists believed that they could perform surgery by their pens, and so rushed in to cover these religious issues.
 They did not cover the story, but covered the complaints‐side unilaterally.

 The crux of their reporting was that the believers’ devotion to faith was so extreme to the extent that they separated from their families, that the doctrines restricted their freedom and about the bizarre behavior of the religious leader.

 What was unfortunate was that journalists did not report with an in‐depth understanding of the religion.
-They reported from the perspective of an atheist, while the position of the religious was meagerly presented.
+They reported from the perspective of an atheist while meagerly presenting the position of the religious.
 This was how the edited footage provoked extreme interest in the viewers.
-If one were to consider the qualities of a religion, the freedom to express and interact with one another, one could perceive that what was depicted by Media S was possible.
-But the start and end segments of a video were clipped, and such partial footage was shown to create the perception that this religion was strange.
+If you consider the qualities of a religion, the freedom to express and interact with one another, you would perceive that what Media S depicted was possible.
+But they clipped the beginning and end of the video.
+And they showed partial footage to create the perception that this religion was strange.

 Another example is baptism, which involves a pastor putting his hand on a believer’s head, pushing his head down and making him submerge in the water and then letting him rise up again.This ritual may be difficult to understand by normal standards, given that it is a Christian ritual symbolizing one’s cleansing from the world of sins and becoming born again.
 However, to a certain religious denomination, this ritual of baptism is particularly important.
-If the start and end of a baptism footage were to be clipped, then the remaining footage of someone’s head been submerged under water could be seen as water torture.
+If you were to clip the beginning and end of baptism footage, then viewers would see someone forcing someone’s head under water and see it as water torture.

-In India, the Ganges River is contaminated with sewage water, filled with the wastes of everyday life.
+In India, sewage water contaminates the Ganges River.
+The wastes of everyday life fill the water.
 However, people of faith believe that this water is holy and they cleanse their bodies and hearts with this water.
 They submerge their head under the water and wash themselves, and even put that water in their mouth.
 There are also believers who climb the Himalayan mountains with their bodies bent over, like they were crawling and bowing, as they climb with all their life, in order to go through penance.
 People question why such people do those acts.
-By secular common sense, they are seen to be insane.
+By secular common sense, people see them as insane.
 However, such acts are the expressions of the faithful, who act on what they believe and accept in their hearts to be true.

-Religion has been measured by secular standards, rather than by religious standards which recognize the concept of obedience to God.
-As such, people nitpick at certain behavior and ask, ‘why do they do that?’
+Society measures religion according to secular standards rather than religious standards.
+Religious standards recognize the concept of obedience to God.
+As such, people nitpick at certain behavior and ask, “Why do they do that?”

-Religion cannot be understood by the standards of the secular.
-How can one make sense of the assertion that humans being were created from mud and brought to life by the whiff of a breath?
+People will not be able to understand religion by analyzing it under secular standards.
+How can one make sense of the assertion that God created humans being from mud and brought them to life by the whiff of his breath?
 Yet, is there anyone who remembers the moment they were born from their mother’s womb?
 Despite that, we believe that we were born from our parents.
-Air and fragrance both cannot be seen or touched, yet we feel them through our senses.
+We cannot see or touch the air and the fragrance of smell.
+Yet we feel them through our senses.

 This television program, about social complaints, makes no comment on the source of a problem, does not provide constructive criticism and does not inform viewers of how airing its stories affect members of society.
 At the end of a lengthy story, the conclusion is, ‘we leave it to the viewers to decide’.
 These television programs that broadcast complaints only show footage that are far from the facts.
 As a result, the people of faith, who once lived in peace, all of a sudden have become victims and perpetrators simultaneously.
-The followers of this religious organization were treated in the same way as their leader.
-Their leader was depicted as someone strange and the followers were considered the same.
+Society treats the followers of this religious organization in the same way as their leader.
+The media depicted their leader as someone strange so people consider the followers similarly.
 Thus, they became perpetrators.
-At the same time, they were also seen as victims who followed the leader, without knowing everything about him.
+At the same time, people saw them as victims who blindly followed their leader without knowing everything about him.